ckettell/CV/README.md

 **NMPi** (January 2018 - June 2019)
 *Account Executive*
 - At NMPi I was able to get exposure to technology and build an understanding of its capacity.
-- As part of my reporting, I was able to automate a copy-and-paste jobs using SQL and consequently use the data-visualisation platform Data Studio in replacement for Excel.
+- As part of my reporting, I was able to automate copy-and-paste jobs using SQL and consequently use the data-visualisation platform Data Studio in replacement for Excel.

 **Street Child** (June 2017 - October 2017)
 *Researcher*